A New Trial is Not Automatically Warranted when Jury Renders what a Plaintiff Perceives to be an Inadequate Jury Verdict

 The defense argued with expert testimony that plaintiff’s x-rays taken right after the accident were normal showing only arthritic or degenerative changes, and that plaintiff’s injuries were not permanent.
 The cervical fusion performed in 2011 was not attributed to the 2007 car accident.

 Plaintiff moved for a new trial regarding the inadequate jury verdict.
 One argument raised was that during the trial the defendant took the stand to testify that he was a medical student and further doing research on cancer to receive a PhD.
 Plaintiff claimed this was elicited simply to prejudicially influence the jury in favor of the defense; the defense countered that this was permissible evidence to humanize the defendant so that a jury can assess his credibility.
 The court agreed with plaintiff’s motion and ordered a new trial as the result of the inadequate jury award.
 The defense appealed the trial court’s order granting a new trial.
+This kind of method can vary from location to location, from Oklahoma City to New York, so check with a local legal team to be sure.

 Regarding the standard of appellate standard of review regarding this issue of an inadequate jury award, the appellate court quoted: